infobsmi/b33s/docs/distributed/README.md

 ```

 > **NOTE:** In above example `n` and `m` represent positive integers, _do not copy paste and expect it work make the changes according to local deployment and setup_.
 > **NOTE:** `{1...n}` shown have 3 dots!
-Using only 2 dots `{1..n}` will be interpreted by your shell and won't be passed to MinIO server, affecting the erasure coding order, which would impact performance and high availability. **Always use ellipses syntax `{1...n}` (3 dots!) for optimal erasure-code distribution**
+Using only 2 dots `{1..n}` will be interpreted by your shell and won't be passed to B33S server, affecting the erasure coding order, which would impact performance and high availability. **Always use ellipses syntax `{1...n}` (3 dots!) for optimal erasure-code distribution**

 ### Expanding existing distributed setup

-MinIO supports expanding distributed erasure coded clusters by specifying new set of clusters on the command-line as shown below:
+B33S supports expanding distributed erasure coded clusters by specifying new set of clusters on the command-line as shown below:

 ```sh
 export MINIO_ROOT_USER=<ACCESS_KEY>